SMALL BUSINESS SATURDAY

 As the Small Business Saturday campaign prepares to mark its ten-year anniversary on December 3, SME Magazine is profiling some of the 100 small businesses in this year’s SmallBiz100 line-up.
 As Michelle Ovens CBE, Director of Small Business Saturday UK, says: “The fantastic small businesses featured in this year’s SmallBiz100 sum up the extraordinary contribution that small firms make to our economy and local areas.”

-What products do you produce?
+What do you produce?

 What do you enjoy the most about being your own boss?

 Annie and I enjoy working together.
 Many people would think that working with your spouse would be a fast track to divorce but we have complementary skills and respect each other, but find it invaluable and enjoyable to bounce ideas off each other, and thrash through problems together.
 We have big plans for Baboo Gelato and want to turn it into the most respected ice cream brand in the UK.
 It is incredibly exciting to have one’s own vision and be able to build towards it.
 We are like a snowball rolling forward and gathering every more like minded people to help us to achieve our vision.